305th Airborne Raider Infantry Battalion (Indonesia)

-Airborne Raider Infantry Battalion 305th / Skull is an Indonesian Army unit.
+The 305th Airborne Raider Infantry Battalion (Batalyon Infanteri Para Raider 305/Tengkorak) is an Indonesian Army unit.
 It is one of the three Battalions of the Raiders in the 17th Airborne Raider Infantry Brigade, 1st Kostrad Infantry Division.
-This Infantry Battalion was established on September 7, 1949 in Bintaran Kulon, Yogyakarta.
+This Infantry Battalion was established on September 7, 1949, in Bintaran Kulon, Yogyakarta.

 Battalion Headquarters Raider 305 / Skull is in Desa Sirnabaya, Teluk Jambe Timur District, Karawang Regency.

 History

 War for independence

 The unit was created in 1945, directly under the control of the Headquarters TKR.
 In 1946 it was renamed "Mobile Battalion" under the leadership of Captain Nasuhi.
 In 1947 it was organized into the Mobile Brigade Unit with the core Yon A in Yogyakarta, Yon B in Solo and Yon C in Tawangmangu Karanganyar.
 In 1948, with the rationalization and reorganization of the Indonesian Armed Forces (APRI) Yon A was renamed Battalion I Brigade IV Siliwangi III of the General Reserve Reserve Z. IN November 1948, when the Siliwangi Division was headquartered in Magelang, Battalion I Brigade IV was included in the Siliwangi Division Brigade under the name "Battalion IV Brigade XIV Siliwangi Division".